-Percentages change about the likelihood of you or your teen driver getting into an auto accident depending on the time.
-There is a lot of data available, and it shows that during rush hour between 5 pm and 7 pm is the most dangerous time to be on the road.
+Percentages change the likelihood of you or your teen driver getting into an auto accident depending on the time.
+There is a lot of data available, and it shows that rush hour between 5 pm and 7 pm is the most dangerous time to be on the road.

 Rush hour is dangerous because people are fatigued, roads are congested, leading to impatience, and people pay less attention.

-Fatality rates are also higher between midnight and 4 am, so a curfew might be in order to stop your teen driving between those times.
+Fatality rates are also higher between midnight and 4 am, so a curfew might be in order to stop your teen from driving between those times.

 Saturday is the most dangerous day of the week to drive.
 It might be due to Friday night turning into Saturday morning and people being out partying and driving home in an impaired state.
 Most folks are usually off work on Saturday, so spend more time driving and might be in a relaxed state and not correctly concentrating.
 Whatever the full reason is, fatalities for drivers are double on Saturday compared to any other day.

 August is statistically the most dangerous month to drive, closely followed by June and July.
 Some publications out there refer to this period as the 100 deadliest days of the year.
 It is due to the kids being out and about and living it up without proper care and attention.
 The data is real, and it is a fact that it is more dangerous for teens to be on the road during these periods.

 Also, the absolute worst day of the year is the 4th of July.
 When I was younger, my parents would tell me, ” There’s a lot of people out, and they’re drinking, and they’re having a good time, so try not to be out on the roads today.”
 It might not be something that your teen does that causes an accident; others might be impaired and at fault.